trancee/capacitor-bridgefy/README.md

 addListener(eventName: 'onSend', listenerFunc: OnSendListener) => Promise<PluginListenerHandle>
 ```

-When a message is sent.
+When data has been sent.

 | Param              | Type                                                      |
 | ------------------ | --------------------------------------------------------- |